 Microsoft's Windows Error Reporting service sends billions of crash reports back to the company and its partners each year.
 The information in these reports is extraordinarily detailed and largely unprotected, according to one vendor, which may create an opportunity for attackers to identify exactly where their targets are vulnerable.

 Researchers at San Diego-based application security vendor Websense Inc. have been exploring just what information can be gleaned from Windows Error Reporting.
-The reporting function, built into each version of Windows since XP, is intended to give Microsoft feedback on application crashes, but late last year German news magazine Der Spiegel
+The reporting function, built into each version of Windows since XP, is intended to give Microsoft feedback on application crashes, but late last year German news magazine Der Spiegel reported that the National Security Agency's Tailored Access Operations (TAO) unit may have used the reports as part of its covert targeting efforts.

 The revelations, prompted by former NSA contractor Edward Snowden's leaks, indicated that TAO can enter an IP address or other unique identifier for a machine and search through troves of collected Internet traffic for related crash reports, providing what the NSA refers to as passive access to a victim.
 Such information is then used to implant the U.S. spy agency's malware onto vulnerable targets.